Canserbero: Legacy

 Due to his influence on the world of rap and hip hop culture, he has served as an inspiration to different rappers in Latin America, being considered by many as the best Spanish-speaking rapper of all time.

 In international freestyle competitions, there has been a trend that on some occasions, improvisers name Canserbero, his songs, and even perform imitations of his voice.

-After his death, family and friends decided to create the non-profit foundation called "El Canserbero", which was born from the wishes and desires that the rap singer had in life.
+After his death, family and friends decided to create the non-profit foundation called "El Canserbero", which was born from the wishes and desires that the rapper had in life.
 The foundation focuses on supporting the achievement of objectives created under the premise of collective design in communities through literature, sports and various cultural manifestations.